burninggoose/mevn-stack-task/api/README.md

-# Test task for MEVN stack

-Project consists of two directories: api and frontend

 # API

 Api is build with express and mongoose and uses [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc) for generating Swagger documentation from commentaries in code.